- function for general SQL routine declaration

 concatenating two strings and the input value:

-block.
+BEGIN block.
 It

-data type is used for all variables and values.
+bigint data type is used for all variables and values.
 The value of integer

-in the default value assignment for the variable x
+99 is cast to bigint in the default value assignment for the variable x.

 Conditional flows